Étaples art colony: Nationalities

 While Bohm taught in Étaples, the Australian artist Rupert Bunny did most of his teaching in Paris.
-But between 1893–1907 he was a frequent visitor and has left some memorable paintings, among them the atmospheric "Light on the Canche" and "Low tide at Étaples", both dating from 1902, the same year as "Rainy weather at Étaples" (Gallery 1).
-Among the students that followed him down was his fellow countrywoman Marie Tuck (1866-1947), who paid for her tuition by cleaning out his studio and came to live in Étaples between 1907–14, and Arthur Baker-Clack (1877–1955), another Australian, who settled in Trépied in 1910.
+But between 1893 and 1907 he was a frequent visitor and has left some memorable paintings, among them the atmospheric "Light on the Canche" and "Low tide at Étaples", both dating from 1902, the same year as "Rainy weather at Étaples" (Gallery 1).
+Among the students that followed him down was his fellow countrywoman Marie Tuck (1866–1947), who paid for her tuition by cleaning out his studio and came to live in Étaples between 1907 and 1914, and Arthur Baker-Clack (1877–1955), another Australian, who settled in Trépied in 1910.
 While there he painted a local thatched cottage, "Le Chaumine", and "The boat yard" in Étaples in Neo-Impressionist style (Gallery 3).

 Some twenty-five antipodean painters, twenty-two Australians and three New Zealanders, are mentioned in Jean-Claude Lesage's study.
 Among them was E. Phillips Fox, who was connected with several of the French artists' colonies and the plein air style associated with them.
-Two Australian women are particularly notable: Iso(bel) Rae (1860-1940), who joined the colony in 1890 and exhibited in the Paris Salons, and Emily Hilda Rix (1884-1961), who maintained a studio in Étaples between 1911–14.
+Two Australian women are particularly notable: Iso(bel) Rae (1860–1940), who joined the colony in 1890 and exhibited in the Paris Salons, and Emily Hilda Rix (1884–1961), who maintained a studio in Étaples between 1911 and 1914.
 While there she executed the paintings "An old peasant woman in my garden", later bought by the National Gallery of Victoria, "Picardy Girl" (1913) and the pastel drawing "There is a Dear Old Fairy Godmother who Poses for Us".
 There were also New Zealand women artists painting together during this time, including Frances Hodgkins, Grace Joel (1865–1924) and Constance Jenkins Macky.

-Another New Zealand visitor was Eric Spencer Macky (1880-1958), who went on to make a career for himself in the United States.
-Macky had arrived with his Canadian friend A. Y. Jackson and they took a studio together between May–December 1908.
+Another New Zealand visitor was Eric Spencer Macky (1880–1958), who went on to make a career for himself in the United States.
+Macky had arrived with his Canadian friend A. Y. Jackson and they took a studio together between May and December 1908.
 Jackson painted his "Paysage embrumée" then and, rather to his surprise, it was accepted by the Paris Salon.
 Returning in 1912, he stayed in Trépied and painted with Arthur Baker-Clack.
 From this period date the Neo-Impressionist "Sand dunes at Cucq" and "Autumn in Picardy", which was bought by the National Gallery of Canada the following year.
 He was next to see Étaples in 1916, when taken to the hospital there after being wounded in World War I. A fellow Canadian painting in the town was the Welsh-born Robert Harris, who followed the Impressionist fascination with railway architecture and made the railway bridge over the Canche one of his subjects in 1911.